camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 ## Shared Process Engine

 If you use a shared process engine, Spin is usually installed as a shared library in the application server.
 Check the [installation guide]({{< ref "/installation/full/_index.md" >}}) for your application server for how to set up Spin with a shared engine.
-When using a pre-built distribution of Camunda BPM, Spin is already pre-configured.
+When using a pre-built distribution of Camunda Platform, Spin is already pre-configured.

 Depending on the type of application server, `camunda-engine-plugin-spin` should be used with either `camunda-spin-core` or `camunda-spin-dataformat-all`.
 In the pre-packaged distributions, the following artifacts are used: